 How To Create A Web Form To Collect Data

-Paper forms are still used by many institutions such as schools, hospitals, and banks to collect information.
+Paper forms are still used by many institutions, such as schools, hospitals, and banks, to collect information.
 But the amount of paper used continues to decrease as the world increasingly transitions to digital formats.

-The best way you can go about this is through the use of an on-site web form.
-If you aren’t too familiar with the topic, don’t worry - we’ll cover exactly what a web form is, along with the best way to go about creating one for your website.
+If you aren’t too familiar with the topic, don’t worry — we’ll cover exactly what a web form is, along with the best way to go about creating one for your website.

 What Is A Web Form?

-A web form is a web-based document used for surveys and other communications.
-Businesses use them for customer communication by prompting visitors and prospects to input various pieces of personal information, along with any questions or comments they have.
+Businesses use them to communicate with customers by prompting visitors and prospects to provide personal information, along with any questions or comments they have.

-A web form can be set up to achieve a number of things - customer communications, technical support questions, online-job application forms, even product order forms.
-The main thing to keep in mind is the end goal you want to achieve via the form.
+A web form can be set up to handle a variety of tasks — customer communications, technical support questions, online job application forms, and even product order forms.

 HTML Versus Form Builder Software